foshesss/hgss-nuzlocke-rules/2025-hgss-rules.md

 <ins>In-world Encounters</ins>  - All in-world encounters can be caught and will not count towards your first encounter (as long as they are not dupes). \
 <ins>Shiny Clause</ins> - Given that a shiny Pokémon is RANDOMLY found, you may catch it.
 The exception to this rule is the Lake of Rage-- the in-world shiny Gyarados counts as an encounter. \
 <ins>Dupe Clause</ins>  - If the first encounter is a Pokémon that's already been caught, it can be skipped, and the next Pokémon found will be deemed the "first encounter".

+## Randomization
+- Pokemon are randomized to be at a similar strength.
+- Trainers can have Legendaries, and important battles will always have 6 pokemon.
+- TMs/HMs are completely randomized, with the exception of important TMs (like Headbutt or Dig).

 ## Level Caps
 ### Johto